1/12/2025

 - Air-dry properly: Lay the bag flat or hang it in a shaded area.
 Avoid sunlight, which can fade colors or weaken fabric.

 If you love nylon bags, chances are you also appreciate the practicality and style of fanny packs.
-Like nylon bags, fanny packs require regular care to keep them looking their best.
+Like nylon bags, fanny packs require regular care.
+Here’s a complete guide on how to care for fanny packs, and if you’re curious about their history and uses, don’t miss Fanny Packs 101.

 Cleaning Nylon Bags with Leather Trims